tillioss/tilli-ide/README.md

 1. Configuration :

-b.
    Need to change IP address of Your Server IP and Port in config/Myconstant.js :

 Ex:apiURL: 'http://192.yyy.1.xxx:8093/tilli-api/'